LyubomirT/lookaround/README.md

 For the backend, the website uses the [Flask](https://flask.palletsprojects.com/en/3.0.x/) framework to handle the image upload and the file storage.
 The image is uploaded to the server, and then the server sends the image to the client, where it is rendered using Three.js.

+> [!CAUTION]
+> The website DOES store the images on the server, but they are deleted after an hour.
+The website also does not store any personal information about the users, and it does not use cookies or any other tracking technologies.

 ## The interface

 The website has a modern stylized interface with a horizontal-ish layout and a eye-friendly color scheme.
 Everything is divided into sections so getting into the flow of using the web tool is incredibly easy.
 The left sidebar contains the settings and the upload button, and the right sidebar contains the controls for the 3D panorama.